ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 [![PerformanceEnergyReport.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/summary-reporting/results/jdk-21/x86_64/linux/plot/performance-energy-report-run.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/summary-reporting/results/jdk-21/x86_64/linux/plot/performance-energy-report-run.svg?raw=true)

-As observed, despite having the lowest energy footprint, Native Image does not offer the highest throughput.
-However, the highest throughput is achieved by Native Image (PGO) at the expense of increased energy consumption, albeit still lower than other JVMs such as GraalVM CE or OpenJDK HotSpot VM.
+As observed, despite having the lowest energy footprint, Native Image without PGO does not offer the highest throughput.
+However, the highest throughput is achieved by Native Image with PGO enabled at the expense of increased energy consumption, although still lower than other JVMs such as GraalVM CE or OpenJDK HotSpot VM.

-On the lower end of the spectrum is Eclipse OpenJ9 VM, which exhibits a relatively lower throughput but still consumes more energy than, for example, Native Image or Azul Prime VM.
+On the lower end of the spectrum is Eclipse OpenJ9 VM, which exhibits the lowest throughput but still consumes more energy than, for example, Native Image without PGO or Azul Prime VM.

 # From energy consumption to carbon emissions

 Energy consumption and carbon emissions are closely correlated.
 To convert energy consumption from `Watt⋅sec` to `CO₂` emissions, we would first need to know the energy source (e.g., coal, natural gas, renewable energy) and its associated carbon emissions factor.
 Next, we multiply the energy consumption by the carbon emissions factor specific to our region (or the region of our data center) for the given energy source.

 Let's consider our use case.
-The table below presents a summary of the total CO₂ emissions for each JVM, calculated based on the energy consumption during applications runtime execution time.
+The table below presents a summary of the total `CO₂` emissions attributed to each JVM, calculated based on the total energy consumption during runtime execution of the applications.

 No. | JVM distribution   | Architecture | Total Energy (Watt⋅sec) | CO₂ Emission Factor (gCO₂eq/kWh) | CO₂ Emissions (gCO₂)
 ----|--------------------|--------------|-------------------------|----------------------------------|-----------------------